kartonfarkas/api_docs/source/suite/get_started/index.rst

 Get Started: Authentication, API Demo, SDKs
 ===========================================

 This section is about the authenticating of the API calls by adding an HTTP header.
-A graphical user interface is also detailed which is offered to experiment with the API.
+A detailed GUI is also available for you to experiment with the API capaibilities.
 Official SDKs are mentioned which are available through third party developers.

 .. toctree::